arjunjauhari/crowdfundingML-kaggle/documentation/report.md

 All of our methods were implemented in Python using the scikit-learn package (version 0.17.1).\

-Task 1 {#task-1 .unnumbered}
+Task 1
 ======

-Method 1 - All projects are labeled successful {#method-1---all-projects-are-labeled-successful .unnumbered}
+Method 1 - All projects are labeled successful
 ----------------------------------------------

 We made a submission with all predictions set to 1 to see how many of